TheDeterminator/Sprint-Challenge-Authentication/ANSWERS.md

 hashing is a one-way function which does not have a key to decode hashed passwords back into readable passwords.
 3. What are the three parts of the JSON Web Token?
-The three parts of a JWT are the header (contains the algirthm and token types), the payload (contains claims information, such as a user id that we want to send with the JWT) and the signature (A secret attached to the end of the (?) of a base 64 encoded header/payload combination string);
+The three parts of a JWT are the header (contains the algorithm and token types), the payload (contains claims information, such as a user id that we want to send with the JWT) and the signature (A secret attached to the end (?) of a base 64 encoded header/payload combination string).